 1. You Ate Certain Foods Too Close to Bedtime

 The foods you eat before bed can play a big role in how your body feels the following morning, says gastroenterologist Niket Sonpal, MD.
-Eating a heavy meal late in the evening can cause digestive unrest, causing nausea in the a.m.
+Eating a heavy meal late in the evening can cause digestive unrest, leading to nausea in the a.m.

-This is especially true if you struggle with food allergies or sensitivities, like lactose intolerance, Dr. Sonpal says.
-Even if your food sensitivities don't necessarily cause nausea during the day, your stomach may not be able to process your meal while you're sleeping, wreaking havoc the next morning.
+This is especially true if you struggle with food allergies or intolerances, like lactose intolerance, Dr. Sonpal says.
+Even if your sensitivities don't necessarily cause nausea during the day, your stomach may not be able to process your meal while you're sleeping, wreaking havoc the next morning.

-The fix: Give your body a break from digestion while you sleep.
+Fix it: Give your body a break from digestion while you sleep.
 Try to eat your last meal about three hours before bedtime, per the Mayo Clinic.
 And you might try your best to avoid any hard-to-digest foods in the evening, too, so your body doesn't need to break them down overnight.
-Fried or fatty foods, dairy products and spicy foods are common culprits of indigestion.
+Fried or high-fat foods, dairy products and spicy foods are common culprits of indigestion.